-- 1. Monitor all work-related injury, illness or disease cases and review all written reports for accuracy - 2.
+- 1. Monitor all injury, illness or disease cases, regardless of whether they are work-related or nonwork-related, and review all written reports for accuracy - 2.
 Assist Assistant Chief/Director with the administration of the Transitional Duty Program - 3.
 Supply all necessary paperwork to employees participating in Transitional Duty assignments - 4.
-Make weekly and timely notifications and updates of all work-related injury, illness or disease cases to Assistant Chief/Director and Fire Chief - 5.
-Monitor cases involving a non-work-related injury, illness or disease
+Make weekly and timely notifications and updates of all work-related injury, illness or disease cases to Assistant Chief/Director and Fire Chief